icheo2l5/protocols-public/protocol-001.md

 # Cloning with NEBuilder

 ## Summary
 This protocol describes how to use NEBuilder for cloning where the backbone is prepared by restriction enzyme digestion and the insert(s) are prepared by either digestion or PCR.
+Similar workflow can be used for Takara InFusion with a different method of counting overlapping due to the endonuclease directionality.

 ---

 ## Procedures

 ### Before experiments
-#### Design cloning scheme
+#### Design cloning scheme (i.e., the *harder* part)
+1. Design cutting sites.
+    - It's preferable to pick enzymes that generate distinct sticky ends.
+When this is not possible, include additional de-phosphorylation step after digestion.
+    - Make sure to check buffer compatibility.
+Most of them should be at high efficiency in CutSmart.
-1. Design and order primers that allow homology overlapping with the ends of other fragments used in the final DNA assembly reaction.
+2. Design and order primers that allow homology overlapping with the ends of other fragments used in the final DNA assembly reaction.
     - Check out the [NEBuilder manual](asset/nebuilder.pdf) for detail design principles.
       - I typically do at least 18-20 bp overlap.
+    - Pick restriction enzyme
     - Use [NEB Tm Calculator](https://tmcalculator.neb.com/#!/main) to check the melting and annealing temperatures for polymerase of choice.
     - SnapGene can also automatically pick primers for you, but I don't use it.
 However, I use SnapGene to verify my own design will work and to catch potential mistakes.
+Note that instead of using the tool for NEBuilder, I use the one for Gibson assembly as the latter has more strict rules which will detect any unintended mistakes.
+(In snapgene, use `Actions` > `Gibson Assembly`.)

 ### Day 1